 We recognise that our students may come from a variety of family backgrounds and home situations.
-RSE is taught within the broad context of family life taking care to ensure that there is no stigmatisation of students based on their home circumstances.
-Families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures, and some students may have a different structure of support around them; for example, looked after children or young carers.
+RSE is taught within the context of family life taking care to ensure that there is no stigmatisation of students based on their home circumstances.
+Families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some students may have a different structure of support around them; for example, looked after children or young carers.